Housing Affordability

 Overview

-The housing affordability index usually published in this report (which includes both renters and homeowners) is currently unavailable due to data collection issues.
-However, data on homeownership affordability shows a troubling trend.
-The COVID-19 pandemic sparked a surge in homebuying that pushed up sale prices (in Maine and nationwide).
-As a result, the estimated percentage of Maine households that cannot afford the median-priced home rose to 62% in 2021, then 72% in 2022.
+Data on homeownership affordability shows the continuation of a troubling trend.
+The COVID-19 pandemic sparked a surge in homebuying.
+That, combined with a lack of housing stock, has increased prices across the state.
+The estimated percentage of households that cannot afford the median-priced home has risen from 56% in 2020 to 79% in 2023.
+This means the cost of the home’s mortgage, taxes, and insurance would exceed 30% of the household’s income.
 This number may be inflated due to an increase in sales of high-priced homes.
 Nevertheless, the need for affordable housing is a recurring theme across the state.
-In 2022, homeownership costs exceeded the affordability threshold in every Maine county, a first since MaineHousing began calculating this measure.

 Housing is a significant portion of household budgets, and housing costs reflect everything from the supply of housing stock, to public policies regarding planning and new construction, to lending practices and interest rates.
 Regions with affordable housing are better able to attract and retain workers.
 Affordable housing also has broad positive impacts on health and childhood development, which benefit individuals and communities alike.